What to do before you cancel Post Office broadband

 Post Office broadband early cancellation fees

 The early termination charges for Post Office broadband varies depending on your product(s) and how far you have until the end of your contract.
-Sometimes, the Post Office will waive these fees, for example, if you’re moving to somewhere that cannot get its service, moving abroad or are cancelling on behalf of someone who is going into care.
+Sometimes, the Post Office will waive these fees if you’re moving to somewhere that cannot get its service, moving abroad, or are cancelling on behalf of someone who is going into care.

 The table below shows the monthly fees for early cancellation of some Post Office broadband products, as detailed in the Post Office price list.
 If you do not see your package listed below check the price guide.

 |Unlimited Fibre Broadband||£20.15|

 Prices last checked June 2020, but you should always confirm costs with your provider.